 An increasing number of scientists use Twitter or similar micro-blogging services to share thoughts and ideas.
 Active use of micro-blogging will give you an online network ready to respond to your questions or ideas.

 Social media can help you stay in touch with peers globally.
 Keeping a sober academic profile in your use of social media reduces the risk of information misuse.
 Concentrate your energy on those services you find both useful and easy to maintain.
 Social research networks like Academia.edu, ResearchGate, Kudos, Mendeley, etc. are often used for sharing articles.
-It is good practice to ask your co-authors before sharing an article, and beware of copyright issues and the publishing policies of the relevant journal.
+It is good practice to ask your co-authors before sharing an article, and beware of copyright issues and the open access policies of the relevant journal.

 Think.
 Check.
 Attend. helps you avoid ‘predators’